Careers360 Logo

 Suppose you completed your final board exam, and your parents have promised to buy you a new laptop within a set budget.
 Now, being excited, you searched for all kinds of laptops, finding their prices and specifications.
-You organise all these details in a table to compare them, getting to know the average price and required specifications for your needs.
+You organise all these details in a table to compare them, allowing you to determine the average price and required specifications for your needs.
 After all this, you select a laptop perfect for you.
 This is the real-time use case of statistics, where you collect, organise, and analyse data to make logical decisions.
-In the statistics chapter of class 11, you will learn many key concepts which will enhance your data-driven thinking skills in real-world applications.
+In the statistics chapter of class 11, you will learn many key concepts that will enhance your data-driven thinking skills in real-world applications.
 The main objective of these NCERT solutions for class 11 is to guide students towards academic success and exam readiness.

 Question 1: Find the mean deviation about the mean for the data. $\small 4,7,8,9,10,12,13,17$